sunRyzen/js-project/README.md

 # js-project
 A project made by Juliann Umana, Yash Mhaske, Nicholas Ingram, and Joseph Schwab.
-This project utilizes the AstronomyAPI Star Chart, and allows you to see the stars on a specific day in an area.
+This project utilizes the D3-Celestial module, and allows you to view stars from anywhere in the world.

 modules used:

-  $ npm install ejs
+  npm install ejs

-  $ npm install express --save
+  npm install express --save

-  $ npm install mongoose
+  npm install mongoose

   npm install express-session --save